202 Accepted and processes the submission asynchronously, optionally turning it into one or more tasks on your board.

 Embed snippet

 A minimal feedback widget should post to your own server endpoint.
-The server attaches the Median API key and forwards the request, so the long-lived workspace key never ships to the browser.
+The server attaches the Median API key and forwards the request, so the long-lived workspace key never ships to the browser.MEDIAN_KEY from the environment, set Authorization: Bearer ${MEDIAN_KEY}, and forward the body fields such as content, sourceUrl, and classify to https://api.median.sh/api/feedback.

 Classification

-Setting classify: true runs a lightweight LLM pass before extraction.
+Settingclassify: true runs a lightweight LLM pass before extraction.
 It rejects submissions that are not actionable product feedback (compliments, off-topic chat, generic praise).
 Use it whenever submissions arrive from an open form where users may write anything.

 When classify is omitted or false, every submission is treated as feedback and goes straight to the task extractor.
 This is the right default for trusted internal sources where you know every submission is real feedback.